The infrastructure database.

 Coordination cost

-Any change across states becomes a pipeline of wrappers, waits, and rollback risk.
+A cross-service fix in the middle of an incident becomes a pipeline of wrappers, waits, and rollback risk.

 These are not independent problems.
 They are symptoms of the same missing layer: a real data model underneath.